OmdenaAI/aswan-egypt-detecting-hate-nlp/src/data/clean-datasets/README.md

 If your dataset contains labels diffent from 'hateful' and 'non hateful' (e.g., 'abusive'), please *keep the original labels*.

 ### Preprocessing

+The pre-processing for the 'clean_sentence_training' column will involve the following steps:

+1- delete all rows containing null values;

+2- stopwords removal;

+3- lemmatization (no NOT perform stemming at it can yield undesirable results);

+Please do NOT change the case of your sentences as the distinction between lowercase and uppercase can be meaningful in this context.

+The pre-processing for the 'clean_sentence_EDA' will involve all the steps above, *plus the deletion of all emojis* (if present).